 What must not happen is for people to march off in a huff leaving the main body of nationalists and forming yet another midget party.

 In the article below there are references to other articles.
 I would suggest that on a first reading these are ignored, as there is too much detail to take in at one go.

 From time to time people make pleas for the unification of all nationalist parties.
-However, in general, these pleas for unity are pointless if unaccompanied by an understanding of why people are disunited and a subsequent plan how to deal with the current differences between parties and key individuals.
+However, in general, these pleas for unity have been pointless as they have not been accompanied by a plan showing how to deal with the current differences between parties and key individuals.

 It is axiomatic that rather than being separate parties that the BNP and NF united would stand a much better chance of growing and being able to find and support candidates for election as Councillors and MPs.
 And then, just as importantly, maintaining that support when they are elected.
 It can be assumed that the forces destroying our Nation are delighted at the split between the BNP and the NF and will encourage the continuance of that split.

-Two questions need answering, if a serious attempt is made to unite these parties:
+Two questions need answering, if a serious attempt is made to unite these two parties: